Orioles vs. Astros MLB Betting Odds, Trends & Prediction

 Orioles vs. Astros MLB Betting Trends

-The total has gone UNDER in 19 of Houston’s last 24 games

-The total has gone UNDER in 17 of Baltimore’s last 23 games when playing on the road against Houston
+The total has gone UNDER in 16 of Houston’s last 19 games against an opponent in the American League

-Over/Under has gone UNDER in 7 of Houston’s last 10 games at home
+Orioles are 18-4 SU in their last 22 games played on a Saturday

 The total has gone UNDER in 17 of Houston’s last 21 games against an opponent in the American League